-In the present work, a theory with Lorentz symmetry breakdown will be investigated by searching for a new kind of coupling of fields, i.e., a dimensionless coupling constant, working like a kind of ``fine structure" constant which couples the gravitational field with the electromagnetic field in such a way as to extend our notion of flat space-time by means of the emergence of a weak background field related to a zero-point energy (a vacuum energy), that is associated to a minimum speed ($V$) as an invariant and universal constant for lower energy scales.
-This leads to a violation of Lorentz symmetry, since $V$ establishes the existence of a preferential reference frame for the background field (a vacuum energy).
+In the present work, a theory with Lorentz symmetry breakdown will be investigated by searching for a new kind of coupling, i.e., a dimensionless coupling constant, working like a kind of ``fine structure" constant which couples the gravitational field with the electromagnetic one, in such a way as to extend our notion of flat (empty) space-time by means of the emergence of a background field related to a zero-point energy (a vacuum energy), which is associated to a minimum speed ($V$) as an invariant and universal constant for lower energy scales.
+This leads to a violation of the Lorentz symmetry because $V$ establishes the existence of a preferential reference frame for the background field (vacuum energy).

+During the last 30 years of Einstein's life, he attempted to bring the principles of QM and EM into his theory of gravity (GR) by means of a unified field theory\cite{6}.
+Unfortunately his effort was not successful in establishing a consistent theory between QM, EM and GR, from where the uncertainty principle should naturally emerge, i.e., a consistent quantum gravity theory.
+Currently string theories inspired by an old idea of Kaluza\cite{7} and Klein\cite{8} regarding extra dimensions in space-time have been prevailing in the scenario of attempts to find a unified theory\cite{9}.

-In the next section, a heuristic model will be built to describe the electromagnetic nature of the electron mass.
-It is based on Maxwell theory used for investigating the electromagnetic nature of a photon when the amplitudes of the fields of a certain electromagnetic wave are normalized just for one single photon with energy $\hbar w$\cite{8}.
-Thus, due to reasonings of reciprocity and symmetry that give support to our heuristic approach, we should extend such an alternative model of the photon to be applied to matter (electron), implemented with the idea of pair materialization ($e^-$/$e^+$), after $\gamma$-photon decay.
-So we define an electromagnetic mass for the pair $e^-$/$e^+$ in order to compute the energy of the pair, such that it must be equivalent to its own energy $m_e^-c^2=m_e^+c^2\cong 0.51$MeV.
+In the next section, a new model will be built to describe the electromagnetic nature of the electron mass.
+It is based on Maxwell theory used for investigating the electromagnetic nature of a photon when the amplitudes of the fields of a certain electromagnetic wave are normalized just for one single photon with energy $\hbar w$\cite{10}.
+Thus, due to reasonings of reciprocity and symmetry that give support to our heuristic approach, we should extend such an alternative model of the photon to be applied to matter (electron), implemented with the idea of pair materialization ($e^-|e^+$), after $\gamma$-photon decay.
+So we define an electromagnetic mass for the pair $e^-|e^+$ in order to compute the energy of the pair, such that it must be equivalent to its own energy $m_e^-c^2$($m_e^+c^2)\cong 0.51$MeV.